airscripts/blog/content/english/posts/open-source/awesome-steam-deck.md

 ## Introduction
 Hey there!
 I am Francesco known as Airscript on the web.
-Today with this blog post I want to share with you a new open source project that I'm developing: [Awesome Steam Deck](https://github.com/airscripts/awesome-steam-deck).
+Today with this blog post I want to share with you a new open source project that I'm developing: [Awesome Steam Deck][awesome-steam-deck].

 ## Why An Awesome List?
 I've recently bought a Steam Deck and as always, I just started learning everything that I could learn about it.
 So I've gathered information around all the web: from Reddit, independent blogs or even videos.

 After all this research, something clicked in my mind and I told myself: "Maybe there is an Awesome List for this!"
 I was wrong.
-Inside [Awesome](https://github.com/sindresorhus/awesome) I didn't find out something related.
+Inside [Awesome][awesome] I didn't find out something related.
 Only a few projects around GitHub but not updated anymore.
 So I've decided to try in doing one myself, because I wanted to be of help to others and contribute to this wonderful ecosystem that Valve made.

 ## How Have You Started?
-I started from looking at the [guidelines](https://github.com/sindresorhus/awesome/blob/main/create-list.md) of an Awesome List.
+I started from looking at the [guidelines][guidelines] of an Awesome List.
 You need a lot of things to be compliant with Awesome, so I decided to learn about how to start properly first.
 Next to this, I needed to gather information.
-Since I am familiar with interacting with communities, I found out one on Telegram called [Steam Deck Italia](https://t.me/SteamDeckIta).
+Since I am familiar with interacting with communities, I found out one on Telegram called [Steam Deck Italia][steam-deck-italia].
 Here I have found some marvelous people that shared knowledge freely and I've later decided to do a partnership with them to give thanks for the indirect help they gave.

 After I had a small basis, I tried to reach out a bigger audience on Reddit.
 What I found there was mindblowing.